Mistersz/write-ups/README.md

+# Write-Ups

-# Repository for storing my CTF´s write-ups
+- This is a repository for storing my write-ups / CTF solutions

+- Until now it contains solves for: